Showmax/vslparser/README.md

 `Entry` struct.
 Little processing is required to obtain the `Entry`, only line splitting and basic sanity checks are performed.

-The `Entry` provides a range of convenience methods which further digest the entry.
+The `Entry` provides a range of convenience methods which further parse the entry.
 This way, only the fields which actually need to be parsed are ever processed.
 The parsing process is therefore about as efficient as it gets, and the API is easy to use at the same time.

-## EXAMPLE
+## Example

 Compile this minimal example to start "varnishlog" and use `vslparser` to parse its standard output.